darinlarimore/statamic-imagehotspots/README.md

 **Note:** the `-translate-x` and `-translate-y` classes are used to center the hotspots accurately and helps prevent the hotspots from breaking the page bounds.

 ![Image Hot Spots Front End Example](/imageHotspots.png)

+### v2.0.0
+**Note:** Breaking changes from v1 to v2:
+- The content of each hotspot now accepts an array of fieldtypes configured in the fieldset.
+Yay!
+But this will require you to reconfigure the fieldset, update your templates, and re-add content to your existing hotspots fields.

+### Contributors:
+@Jade-GG - Added support support for arbitrary fieldtypes in the hotspot content.